 I will not tell you which is the original recording and which uses the bass-enhancement.
 The effect of the bass-enhancement is rather subtle but you should be able to detect its effect.
 Please let me know your impressions and observations.
 Do you feel the bass-enhancement to be an interesting/valuable addition to the COUNTRY design?
 (Note: Quite a few people wrongly identified the bass-enhanced file.
 They said to prefer what they thought to be the non-enhanced file but when asking which file exactly it always has been the enhanced version! :-)

 The original concept of the COUNTRY was that of a digital processor only.
-However, on multiple requests a headphone output and RCA-outputs have been added to make the device more versatile.
-Of course it does add notably to the costs since a DA-converter, amplification stages and extra +/- 15V powerlines had to be added.
+However, on multiple requests a headphone output and RCA-outputs can been added to make the device more versatile.
+Of course this analog section will cost a little bit more since a DA-converter, amplification stages and extra +/- 15V powerlines had to be added.
 A cost-effective solution has been choosen but although the analog outputs can not compete in sound quality with the SOUL they are still pretty competent.

 A toggle switch at the left of the front allows to change the amplification factor of the analog output stage.
 There are three positions: LOW (red), MEDIUM (blue), and HIGH (orange).